pygame/pygame/docs/reST/ref/freetype.rst

 (not defined) character.
 How undefined codes are handled may become configurable in a future release.

-Pygame comes with a builtin default font.
+Pygame comes with a built-in default font.
 This can always be accessed by passing None as the font name to the :class:`Font` constructor.

 Extra rendering features available to :class:`pygame.freetype.Font`